collective/Products.Poi/README.rst

 Poi is an issue tracker product for Plone.
 It has a goal to be simple and attractive whilst providing the most commonly needed issue tracking functionality.
-Poi 3.0 uses Dexterity and is for Plone 5.
+Poi 3.0 uses Dexterity and is for Plone 5 only.

 Feedback is very welcome.